vadimtimakin/Cassava-Leaf-Disease-Classification/README.md

 # Cassava-Leaf-Disease-Classification
-Pipeline and solution for this competition
+Pipeline and solution for the competition